fastily/tv-rename/README.md

   -h, --help        show this help message and exit
   -l                Use lexigraphical sort instead of natural sort -s                Dry run, don't actually rename any files/dirs -x ext            The file extensions to target.
-Defaults to .mkv, .avi, .mp4 -d                Treat the input dir as a dir containg of season dirs to rename -n season_number  The season number to rename episode files to.
+Defaults to .avi, .mp4, .webm, .mkv -d                Treat the input dir as a dir containg of season dirs to rename -i season         The season number to start enumerating directories at when -d is passed.
+Defaults to 1.
+  -n season_number  The season number to use when renaming episode files.
 Ignored if -d is passed.
 ```

 ### tv_rename.multipart